 Returner Programme Dictionary

 Various different types of returner programme have developed in recent years.
 To clarify the differences, here’s our official Women Returners Programme Dictionary.
-At Women Returners, we partner with organisations to offer three types of returner programme: returnships, supported hiring programmes, returner events and any combination.
+At Women Returners, we partner with organisations to offer three types of returner programme: returnships, supported hiring programmes, returner (re)training programmes and any combination.
 Our current partnership programmes are listed here.

 A funded fellowship for returners to research careers, usually in STEM fields.
 Fellowships are typically for 1-3 years.
 One longstanding example is the Daphne Jackson Fellowship.

-Returner Training Programme
+Returner Training Programme (including Return to Practice Programme)

 A form of returner programme where people who have taken a long break are retrained into a new or related field or reskilled to return to practice in their previous field.
 This can be combined with an on-going role at the end of the training or be stand-alone.